- Home

 - There are more complicated steps.

-- In some cases, there may be complications from egg retrieval, such as flatulence.
+In each case, there will be a few complications from egg retrieval, such as flatulence.

 Testimonial ICSI